-“A degree is like a tattoo, it follows you for life,” says Aalto University Executive Education’s (Aalto EE) Academic Director Dr. Mikko Laukkanen.
+“A degree is like a tattoo, it follows you for life,” says Aalto EE's Academic Director Dr. Mikko Laukkanen.

 “A degree from a poor school is not a good investment.
 It may not be much help in advancing your career – and once you make a poor choice, it is hard to make amends.
 It is unlikely you will have the chance to start over again and obtain a new degree from a better school.”